imagej/imagej.github.io/_pages/plugins/snt/scripting.md

 ### Scripting Reconstruction Viewer

-Programmatic control over an open instance of [Reconstruction Viewer](/plugins/snt/reconstruction-viewer) (either called from within SNT or as a standalone application) can be achieved by selecting the {% include bc content='Tools & Utilities|Script This Viewer...'%} [command](SNT__Reconstruction_Viewer#Utilities).
+Programmatic control over an open instance of [Reconstruction Viewer](/plugins/snt/reconstruction-viewer) (either called from within SNT or as a standalone application) can be achieved by selecting the {% include bc path='Tools & Utilities|Script This Viewer...'%} [command](SNT__Reconstruction_Viewer#Utilities).
 It will then open an instance of Fiji's script editor with a boilerplate template containing the most essential imports and [script parameters](/scripting/parameters).
 The default programming language for this template can be chosen from the drop-down menu of the *Preferred Language* [option](SNT__Reconstruction_Viewer#Settings).

 The following script exemplifies how to extend the boilerplate template to control the Viewer in real-time.